 A considerable amount is included in the budget to enhance the transition process.
-Specifically, over the life of the demonstration, we estimate more than \$10 million will be spent on peer mentoring and transition assistance through multiple requests for proposals (RFPs).
-These RFPs are designed to address two areas of particular concern for the stakeholder group.
-The details and specific duties of the Transition Center and peer and family mentoring contractors may be found throughout the protocol.
+Specifically, over the life of the demonstration, we estimate more than \$10 million will be spent on peer mentoring and transition assistance.
+These initiatives are designed to address two areas of particular concern for the stakeholder group.
+The details and specific duties of the transitional case managers and peer and family mentoring contractors may be found throughout the protocol.

 A detailed description of the personnel and contractual costs follows.
-The total estimated administrative budget for CY 08 is \$1,787,104.
-The total for the demonstration is \$9,809,527.
-All costs are estimated to grow at a five percent annual growth rate through 2011.
-In addition to administrative costs, the Transition Center contract will incorporate MFP supplemental service dollars estimated at \$583,625 in CY 08 and \$7,215,544 in total for the demonstration.
+The total estimated administrative budget for FY 10 is \$2,792,783.
+In addition to administrative costs, the transitional case management and peer mentoring will incorporate MFP demonstration service dollars estimated at \$418,352 in FY 10.